MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 Update the native projects to reflect the target platforms and versions as needed in your .NET app, and include the native libraries of interest with the following steps.

-#### iOS & Mac Catalyst
+#### Setup: iOS & Mac Catalyst

 The Xcode project is located at `newBinding/macios/native/NewBinding`.

 Update the Xcode project to reflect the target platforms and versions as supported in your .NET app.
 In the Xcode project, click on the top-level framework, and in `Targets > General`:

 1. Add/remove any `Support Destinations` as needed.
-2. Adjust the iOS version as needed.
+1. Adjust the iOS version as needed.

 Bring in the native library for iOS and/or MacCatalyst into your Xcode project, through whatever method works best for your library and your needs (e.g., CocoaPods, Swift Package Manager).

-#### Android
+#### Setup: Android

 The Android Studio project is located at `newBinding/android/native`.

 Update the Android Studio project to reflect the target versions supported in your .NET app.

 1. Navigate to `build.gradle.kts (:app)`
-2. Update the `compileSdk` version as needed
+1. Update the `compileSdk` version as needed

 Bring in the Android native library through gradle

 1. Add the package dependency in the dependencies block of `build.gradle.kts (:app)`.
-2. Uncomment the `project.afterEvaluate` code block at the bottom of `build.gradle.kts (:app)`.
+1. Uncomment the `project.afterEvaluate` code block at the bottom of `build.gradle.kts (:app)`.
-3. Add the repository to the dependencyResolutionManagement repositories block in `settings.gradle.kts`.
+1. Add the repository to the dependencyResolutionManagement repositories block in `settings.gradle.kts`.
-4. Sync project with gradle files (via the button in the upper right corner of Android Studio).
+1. Sync project with gradle files (via the button in the upper right corner of Android Studio).

 ### Create the API interface

 Create the API interface between your native projects and your .NET binding projects with the following steps.

-#### iOS & Mac Catalyst
+#### API Definition: iOS & Mac Catalyst

 On the native side, make updates in `newBinding/macios/native/NewBinding/NewBinding/DotnetNewBinding.swift`:

 1. Add an import statement to import the native library you just added.
-2. Write the API definitions for the native library APIs of interest.
+1. Write the API definitions for the native library APIs of interest.
-3. Ensure the Xcode project builds successfully and you are satisfied with the APIs.
+1. Ensure the Xcode project builds successfully and you are satisfied with the APIs.

 Back on the .NET side, we are now ready to interop with the native library:

 1. Run `dotnet build` from `newBinding/macios/NewBinding.MaciOS.Binding` to test everything is plugged in correctly and good to go.
 If successful, you should see the generated C# bindings at `newBinding/macios/native/NewBinding/build/sharpie/ApiDefinitions.cs`.
-2. Update the contents of `newBinding/macios/NewBinding.MaciOS.Binding/ApiDefinition.cs` by replacing it with the contents of `newBinding/macios/native/NewBinding/build/sharpie/ApiDefinitions.cs`.
+1. Update the contents of `newBinding/macios/NewBinding.MaciOS.Binding/ApiDefinition.cs` by replacing it with the contents of `newBinding/macios/native/NewBinding/build/sharpie/ApiDefinitions.cs`.
-3. Run `dotnet build` from `newBinding/macios/NewBinding.MaciOS.Binding` again.
+1. Run `dotnet build` from `newBinding/macios/NewBinding.MaciOS.Binding` again.

-#### Android
+#### API Definition: Android

 On the native side, make updates in `newBinding/android/native/app/src/main/java/com/example/newbinding/DotnetNewBinding.java`:

 1. Add an import statement to import the native library you just added.
 2. Write the API definitions for the native library APIs of interest.
 3. Ensure the Android Studio project builds successfully and you are satisfied with the APIs.